 Read your application and be ready to support everything you’ve included with examples.
 Spend some time researching about the course and be ready to communicate your interest for the Foundation Programme.

 A general knowledge of the latest developments in the industry can also help you prove your commitment, so try to keep up to date.
 Don’t be afraid to ask the interviewers to clarify or repeat a question if you feel that you did not understand it.

 You can’t really predict all the questions, but there are a few questions that you’ll probably be asked.
 Think about them in advance and try to practice.
 Ask a tutor or trusted friend to help you with a mock interview and try to improve based on their feedback.
 This will also boost your confidence for the real interview.

 During the interview you will have time to ask your questions so take advantage of that to find out more about the course and show your enthusiasm.

 Easier said than done!
 Recruiters are aware of the anxiety that you might be feeling during the interview and their questions aim to help you express yourself rather than stress you further.
 By giving clear answers with a positive body language, you will manage to impress them.

 Remember the interview is the final stage before you receive an offer so it’s better if you see it as an opportunity instead of a test.

 What’s the next step after submitting an application?

 After the deadline, it’s time for our team to take a careful look at the applications.
-If we are impressed with your application, CV and portfolio it means we’d like to meet you in person and so you will be invited for an interview on both Wednesday 25 May and Thursday 26 May from 10am until 4pm.
-The invitations will be sent by email, so keep an eye out for an email from us.
+If we are impressed with your application, CV and portfolio it means we’d like to meet you in person and so you will be invited for an interview.
+Interview invitations will be sent by email, so keep an eye out for an email from us.
 As part of the interview you will have the opportunity to ask any questions you may have and we will also give you a tour of the building and workshops.
 We aim to make our decision one week after the interview.